 There are a plethora of examples of multi-national companies that preferred the UK over other countries in Europe for starting or expanding their tech business.
-UK is a dreamland to start Technology business.
+The UK is a dreamland to start a Technology business.

 The UK offers an excellent opportunity for investors and businesses on all factors, be it reaching out to more customers or reduced cost of operations and taxes.
 It is the reason why many tech start-ups are coming up and have come up over the past few years.

-This is the reason why the UK is a dreamland to start Technology business being referred to as the upcoming technology hub of the world.
+This is the reason why the UK is a dreamland to start a Technology business being referred to as the upcoming technology hub of the world.

 Many tech start-ups have made it big in the global arena, with their products being in demand in almost every corner of the world.
 If you are an entrepreneur who has a business idea but no money to start a company, then also the UK will not disappoint you.

-If you say to yourself that I need money now, then there are many direct lenders available online which offer bad credit business loans to even subprime borrowers.
+If you say to yourself that you need money now, then there are many direct lenders available online which offer bad credit business loans to even subprime borrowers.
 These loans are super quick; with the amount getting disbursed on the same day, the loan was approved.

 Taking Our Discussion Further

-The technology industry of the UK was also highlighted by the then Prime Minister Theresa May, who said, “The performance of our digital tech sector has been world leading.”
+The technology industry of the UK was also highlighted by the then Prime Minister Theresa May, who said, “The performance of our digital tech sector has been world-leading.”
 This country has always excelled in technology inventions for many centuries now, let alone decades.

 A testimony to that is, the UK proudly boasts of inventing World Wide Web (WWW), Telephone, Radar, Geostationary Satellite, ATM, to name a few.
 Thus it would be right to say that this romance between technology and this country is as old as time.

-The tech sector of the UK is worth around £184 billion as of July last year, and one surprising fact is that this tech industry is progressing at the double the pace of economic growth since 2017.
+The tech sector of the UK is worth around £184 billion as of July last year, and one surprising fact is that this tech industry is progressing at double the pace of economic growth since 2017.